The best hotels in San Francisco

 Dreamforce in September packs every hotel in SoMa and Union Square.
 That single Salesforce conference can add $80-120/night to standard rates across downtown.
 Check the Moscone Center event calendar before you book.
 Thanksgiving week is also a price spike.
 The sweet spots are January-February and November for genuine deals.

-San Francisco's best neighborhoods
+San Francisco's best hotel regions

 Start with Union Square or the Embarcadero if it's your first time.
 Both put you within walking distance of transit, restaurants, and the waterfront without trapping you in tourist-only dead zones.